Coupling Designs for Randomized Experiments with Complex Treatments: Asymptotics and Inference

 The magnitude of the bias depends on the tuple size $k$ and the heterogeneity in group effects.
 Under $\rootn$-consistency, $\hksd_n^2 \asymp n^{-1}$, the normalized bias is $O(k \Delta_n^2)$.
 We generally expect $\Delta_n^2$ to be asymptotically bounded but not to vanish, so the variance estimator is typically biased upwards also asymptotically.
-The normalized bias is asymptotically bounded only if $k = O(1)$.
-However, the unnormalized bias is $O(k \Delta_n^2 / n)$, so it vanishes provided that $k = o(n)$.
 Because the variance estimator is conservative, confidence intervals constructed using $\widehat{\hksd}_n^2$ are asymptotically valid.

 \begin{prop} Let $\widehat{\hksd}_n = \sqrt{\widehat{\hksd}_n^2}$ be the standard error estimator, and impose Assumption~\ref{assumption:clt}.
 Then, for any $\alpha \in (0, 1)$, the confidence interval